 Number of interviews | Individual interviews: 7 companies/organizations (customers: 5, NGOs: 2) Dialogue with stakeholders: 12 companies/organizations (customers, potential customers, NGOs, mining industry associations, chambers of commerce, vocational training institutions, university associate professors, etc.) |

-Komatsu has established a "Global Compliance Hotline" at its head office, which can be used to report any violation of human rights issues, and has made this hotline known to all Komatsu Group employees.
+Komatsu has established a "Global Compliance Hotline" at its headquarters, which can be used to report any violation of human rights issues, and has made this hotline known to all Komatsu Group employees.
 The hotline also accepts reports of violations or suspected violations of human rights policies and laws, as well as reports of non-compliance or suspected non-compliance in procurement activities, to whom anyone can contact anonymously if he or she becomes aware of facts that may indicate a violation or suspected violation.
+The "Five Principles of Compliance," which all Komatsu Group companies and their employees must follow, making it clear that employees who use the system for appropriate reporting will not be treated unfairly in any way as a result of their action.

 Revitalization of local communities (social contribution activities)